pjs902/jax-demo/README.md

 # now do some basic benchmarking

-# absurd resolution, for demonstration purposes
+# use an absurd resolution, for demonstration purposes
 rs = np.linspace(0, 1000, 1_000_000)

 # first the numpy version